davidobrien1985/davidobrien1985.github.io/blog/_posts/2012-09-15-ms-system-center-configuration-manager-2012-sp1-beta-powershell.md

 Side note: I just upgraded my existing site with no problem.
 A colleague of mine upgraded his site and had problems with his PXE certificate afterwards.

-If you want to read more about the general upgrading process, have a look at my recent article about the upgrade to CTP2: <a href="http://www.david-obrien.de/?p=399" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.david-obrien.de/?p=399', 'How to update Configuration Manager 2012 to SP1 CTP2']);" >How to update Configuration Manager 2012 to SP1 CTP2</a>
+If you want to read more about the general upgrading process, have a look at my recent article about the upgrade to CTP2: [How to update Configuration Manager 2012 to SP1 CTP2](http://www.david-obrien.de/?p=399)

 Be aware that you do not need to do an update from RTM to SP1 beta.
 The beta source is a full installer only without the ADK/WAIK.
-If you want to have a &#8220;supported&#8221; beta environment (is that possible?!), take a clean server, install the ADK and then install CM12 from the beta sources.
+If you want to have a "supported" beta environment (is that possible?!), take a clean server, install the ADK and then install CM12 from the beta sources.

 # How to find the module